FAQs: TimesLIVE and the Sunday Times

 Browsing our website

-The TimesLIVE website – South Africa’s second-biggest news website – includes a devoted section for the Sunday Times website and publishes all content from these two publications along with digital-first breaking news, opinions and analysis throughout the day, seven days a week.
+The TimesLIVE website – South Africa’s second-biggest news website – includes a devoted section for the Sunday Times website and, soon, Times Select, and publishes content from these two publications along with digital-first breaking news, opinions and analysis throughout the day, seven days a week.

 TshisaLIVE is the title of the TimesLIVE entertainment section, which includes South Africa’s hottest celebrity news and gossip.

-All TimesLIVE content is free to read, but most of the Sunday Times content is reserved for subscribers.
+All TimesLIVE content is free to read, but most of the Sunday Times content (and soon Times Select) is reserved for subscribers.

 How do I register on the TimesLIVE or Sunday Times website?